Parish Council News

 Two new Councillors bring the P.C. to full strength

-The forthcoming local elections brought the opportunity for new blood on the Council and the addition of John Ashdown and Bryan Reece, from the next meeting on 15th may, will restore the it to its' full strength of seven for the first time in several years.
+The forthcoming local elections brought the opportunity for new blood on the Council and the addition of John Ashdown and Bryan Reece, from the A.G.M. on 15th May, restored it to its' full strength of seven for the first time in several years.
+David Barnett was re-elected Chairman and Marie McGuinness replaces Tracey Johnson as Vice-Chairman.

 SAMS2 finally arrives!